SansGuidon/bookmarks/README.md

 * [Passweird](https://www.passweird.com/) - Passwords too Gross to Steal
 * [Gnoosic](http://www.gnoosic.com) - Based on your choices, Gnod predicts you might like the music of
 * [De-google-ify Internet](https://degooglisons-internet.org/en/alternatives/) - List of alternative services to de-google-ify Internet and many other such services.
-* [regex101](https://regex101.com/) - Free Online PCRE-based regular expression tester and debugger with real time explanation, error detection and highlighting for PHP, PCRE, Python, Golang and JavaScript
+* :star: [**regex101**](https://regex101.com/) - Free Online PCRE-based regular expression tester and debugger with real time explanation, error detection and highlighting for PHP, PCRE, Python, Golang and JavaScript
 * [Rextester](https://rextester.com/) - run code online
 * [JSON to YAML](https://www.json2yaml.com/) - Convert JSON to YAML online
 * [globtester](http://www.globtester.com/) - a little utility for testing minimatch.
 Can also be used as ANT Style Pattern Matcher